Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this page.

 This nest was built in our mulberry tree by our front walkway.
 We took pictures from beginning to end.
 What an experience for my 9 year old!

 These hungry little baby robins are awaiting their meal.
 The 2nd photo is of the newborns napping.
 They were taken atop our weeping cherry tree by the porch.
+The parents didn't mind us taking the photos.

 We put up a little birdhouse and a local robin deemed it to be the ideal spot for building her nest.